DanBuda11/webpack4/README.md

   - eslint, stylelint
   - rucksack?
   - cache busting?
-* `npm start` is opening 2 browser tabs, one at port 8080 and one at port 3000 and getting a weird console error for the one opening at port 8080
+* `npm start` is opening 2 browser tabs, one at port 8080 and one at port 3000 and getting a weird console error for the one opening at port 8080 (last time I checked it was not showing the console error anymore)
 * how do I use the gzipped files I'm creating when running npm run build?
 Do they just get created and used automatically when deploying with something like Netlify?
 * Check options for all loaders and plugins being used
 * Should babel presets be set in package.json, separate .babelrc file, or with the babel-loader code in the webpack.config?